grandao0/softplayer-test/README.md

 	+ Docker is used to build and start the application
 	+ An embedded in-memory database is used: H2
-	+ The database and tables creation is done by the application
+	+ The database and table creation is done by the application
+	+ To use the Basic Authentication for the endpoints and to log in the swagger-ui the username is admin and the password is softplayer **IMPORTANT!**

 * Maven POM Configuration